Section I. Name

 The USI Retirees will share their expertise and talent while engaging in social, service, and learning activities at USI and in the larger community.

 Membership includes all USI retirees as well as current and surviving spouses.
+Employees who separated from the University in good standing with at least 10 years of service but did not meet the eligibility requirements for retirement from USI may join the USI Retirees.
 Active/voting members pay $20 per person annual dues.
 Inactive members pay no dues.
 A majority vote by active members may confer honorary membership on an individual.

 The Coordinating Council will govern the USI Retirees and will exercise powers of the membership between general meetings.
 At the annual general meeting, active/voting members will elect eight members to the Coordinating Council, to serve on staggered, two-year terms.
 Coordinating Council members may serve up to two consecutive terms and must remain off the Committee for a minimum of two years before re-election.